 - Set up a simple budget

-- Use an app like Personal Capital that pulls all your accounts into one screen, helping you understand exactly where your money goes
+- Use an app like Mint that pulls all your accounts into one screen, helping you understand exactly where your money goes

 - Change your bill due dates to the same day — no more confusion, missed deadlines or chaos

 - Consolidate credit cards to avoid paying multiple bills.